GitProSolutions/Web-App-Monitoring-Nagios/README.md

 4. Make the script executable using the following command: chmod +x script_name.sh

-5.Run the script using the following command: ./script_name.sh
+5. Run the script using the following command: ./script_name.sh

 What the script does